 If you can afford it and one of the new features seems at least ‘interesting’; then you know what to do.

 If you are not yet a Fenix 5 owner of any kind then this is a great product to jump to.
 Even if there is a Fenix 6 in 2019 I can’t see it being as big a leap forward as the Fenix 5 Plus is compared to the Fenix 5.
+It’s EXTREMELY unlikely that you will get notable discounts on any of these products in 2018.
+Maybe $/Eu/£50 less than the RRP if you are lucky.

 The following Fenix 5 Plus link goes to the lowest price at your local Amazon store and it also SHOULD go through to products sold by Amazon themselves rather than 3rd party resellers.
 NB You can return those bought directly from Amazon quibble-free within a month, it’s not so esay with Amazon market-place sellers.